-- My contribution to the forthcoming Magnus/Mankowski Commentary on the Insolvency Regulation.
+- My contribution to the forthcoming Magnus/Mankowski Commentary on the Insolvency Regulation due in 2021.

-In 2019 Dr Fitchen was invited to contribute to the forthcoming Magnus/ Mankowski Commenatry on the Insolvency Regulation.
+In 2019 Dr Fitchen was invited to contribute to the multi-institutional EU Commission funded IC2BE project and also to contribute to its book.
+He was also invited to contribute to the forthcoming Magnus/ Mankowski Commentary on the EU's Insolvency Regulation.

 In 2017 Dr Fitchen collaborated with colleagues from the Unversity of Aberdeen, the University of Oslo, Griffith University (Queensland) and the University of Exeter in relation to a funding application (Brexit: Shaping the UK Legal Landscape in relation to Private International Law Grant Reference: ES/P01156X/1) for an ESRC grant concerning the potential legal implications of Brexit on the long-term future of private international law in the UK's legal systems.
-This bid was unsuccessful with the ESRC but on a resubmission to the AHRC was partially successful.
+This bid was partially successful on re-submission to the AHRC.

 In 2015 - 16 Dr Fitchen collaborated with the 25 Member State experts and various additional notary contributors plus the CNUE while working with Professor Paul Beaumont and Jayne Holliday on the EU Parliament funded study into the Cross-border evidentiary effects of authentic instruments in matters of succession.

 In 2013 - 15 Dr Fitchen worked with an illustrious group of private international law specialists to produce the OUP book The Brussels I Recast (2015) see above.